How to use a multiple domain strategy for SEO

 Tip

 Besides the most-used top-level domains (TLDs) .com, .org and .net various new domain endings are now available for pre-order.
-For tech startups, TLDs such as .io, .app, .tech and .cloud are now well-established.
+For tech startups, TLDs such as .io, .app and .tech and are now well-established.
 Secure your dream domain now!

 Use microsites for multiple domain strategy